President and Chief Executive Officer

 Brian received a B.S. degree in Physical/Environmental Geography from Pennsylvania State University in 1999.

 Emanuel is working for several of TTC’s clients on a variety of program areas, such as membership communication and development, education & outreach and research & analysis.
 Since 2012, Emanuel is the Assistant Director of the California Hydrogen Business Council, managing the day-to-day operations of the organization, including event management.
 He’s been working for the Biomass Thermal Energy Council (BTEC) since 2009 and the Hydrogen Education Foundation (HEF) as Competition Manager for the $1 million H2-Refuel H-Prize and Contest Manager of the Hydrogen Student Design Contest since 2011.

-Additionally, Emanuel is supporting senior management in project and business development for TTC.
+Additionally, Emanuel engages in project and business development for TTC.
 Emanuel joined TTC in March 2009.

 Emanuel holds a Bachelor's degree (Zwischenprüfung) from the University of Erlangen-Nuremberg, Germany in Political Sciences with Economics (2004) and a Master's (Diplom) from the University of Potsdam, Germany in Political Science (2008).